cloudtruth/terraform-provider-cloudtruth/docs/resources/type.md

 ### Optional

 - `description` (String) A description of the CloudTruth Type
-- `rule` (Block List) The rule(s) describing allowable values for a parameter of this type.
+- `rule` (Block List, Deprecated) The rule(s) describing allowable values for a parameter of this type.
 Add separate blocks per rule.
 Note that string types support max_len|min_len|regex rules, integers support min|max rules and booleans don't support any rules.
 Also see the examples for how to define multiple rule blocks. (see [below for nested schema](#nestedblock--rule))